 Some drugs don’t interact well with Prednisone.
 Below isn’t an extensive list:

 All other nonsteroidal anti-inflammatory meds, Rifampin, Phenobarbital, Salicylate, Mitotane, Phenytoin, Diuretics, Anticholinesterase, Amphotericin B, Erythromycin and some vaccines.

-Make the vet aware of the drugs your dog is already taking to avoid complications.
-Diabetic or pregnant pups probably shouldn’t take this glucocorticoid, nor should dogs with bad or weak livers.
+Make the vet aware of the drugs your dog is taking to avoid complications.
+Diabetic or pregnant pups probably shouldn’t take this glucocorticoid, nor should dogs with livers problems.

-The liver actually plays a key role when Prednisone is taken.
+The liver plays a key role when Prednisone is taken.

 Dog Dosing and Duration